Table of Contents

 You need to handle this specifically in your tests because tests execute in the test framework's synchronization context and the test renderer executes renders in its own synchronization context.
 If you do not, you will likely experience tests that sometimes pass and sometimes fail.

-bUnit comes with two methods that help to deal with this issue: the WaitForState() method covered on this page, and the WaitForAssertion() method covered on the Assertion of asynchronous changes page.
+bUnit comes with several methods that help to deal with this issue: the WaitForState() method, the WaitForAssertion() method covered on the Assertion of asynchronous changes page, and the component-specific waiting methods WaitForComponent() and WaitForComponents() that are covered later on this page.

 Let's start by taking a look at the WaitForState method in more detail.